sroberts/sroberts.github.io/_posts/2016-03-22-cti-squad-goals-intro-to-requirements.md

 ![Squad Goals](https://ccwebcontent.blob.core.windows.net/resources/blobs/images/870x489/artwork-squadgoaldesccover.png)

-I'll be honest...
-I didn't think to write this post until I'd been getting reviews about the next post.
-I started writing about planning intelligence collection and how organizations should approach it.
-A kind friend who's good enough to edit much of what I write asked where my requirements post was.
-He was right, I was putting the cart before the horse, the exact kind of thing I pontificate on not doing.

-Here we are.
 Requirements.
 The first part of the intelligence cycle and the most neglected.
 According to the [appendix of Joint Publication 2-0: Joint Intelligence](http://www.dtic.mil/doctrine/new_pubs/jp2_0.pdf)

 > <i class="fa fa-quote-left fa-3x pull-left"></i>__intelligence requirement.__ 1.
 Any subject, general or specific, upon which there is a need
 for the collection of information, or the production of intelligence.
 2. A requirement for